 Privacy and Microsoft Teams

 When an organization is considering relying on Microsoft Teams for communication and collaboration, privacy is something that needs to be addressed at every level.
-The questions we have below should address the privacy concerns you may have when planning your Teams implementation, or at any point during Teams usage.
+The topics we discuss in this article should address your privacy concerns when planning your Teams implementation, or at any point during Teams usage.

 What personal data does Microsoft Teams collect and for what purposes does Microsoft Teams use this data?